influxdata/docs-v2/content/v2.0/write-data/best-practices/duplicate-points.md

 After you submit the new point, InfluxDB overwrites `firstByte` with the new field value and leaves the field `dnsLookup` alone:

-{{% note %}}
-The output of examples queries in this article has been modified to clearly show the different approaches to handling duplicate data.
-The
-{{% /note %}}

 ```sh
 from(bucket: "example-bucket")